Mumbles to Play the Allagash in Portland Saturday, June 6

 Big 2026 Coming.
 Meantime, the Mumbles Ruminate on Tribute Origins

 Meantime, however, we ran across this podcast and couldn’t help but share it.
 “Flightless Bird” ranges all over the map in terms of subject matter but this one, on tribute bands, hit home.
 Because, as some of you well know, Pocket Full of Mumbles started out as a Simon & Garfunkel tribute duo.
 Yes, we have evolved way from that enterprise, adding new sounds and personnel, while widening our content to include originals and covers of many different artists.
-Just this winter we’ve added new ones from Little Feat, REM and The Pixies.
+Just this winter we’ve added originals and new covers from Little Feat, REM and The Pixies.

 Yet facts are facts: The band was born in the tribute milieu and this podcast discussion really got us thinking about what that meant at the time, and what it means now.